 Young Adults Are a Growing Powerhouse

-According to July 2016 estimates, Canadians aged 15 to 24 made up about 12.5 percent of Canada's overall population and over 20 percent of Canada's "working-age" population (15 to 64 years old).* That's substantial.
+According to July 2019 estimates, Canadians aged 15 to 24 made up about 12.2 percent of Canada's overall population and over 18 percent of Canada's "working-age" population (15 to 64 years old).1 That's substantial.
 As a collective, young Canadians could have a powerful voice in this country.
 It's probably a good idea for elected leaders to start paying attention to you.
 After all, you and your peers are the next generation of workers, consumers, and voters.

 Should Youth Unemployment Rates Matter to You?

 Since you're a young Canadian facing your future, let's take a look at the economy as it relates to you, specifically in the area of unemployment.
-A 2014 TD Economics report found that youth unemployment levels are largely tied to the business cycle and the state of the economy.** So should you be worried about youth unemployment rates?
+An RBC Economics report found that youth unemployment levels are largely tied to the state of the economy.2 So should you be worried about youth unemployment rates?

-Well, youth unemployment in Canada peaked in July 2009 at a rate of 16.9 percent.** That's pretty high.
-But that's also a time when the country was coming out of a recession.
-Fast-forward to March 2017 and the youth unemployment rate dropped down to 12.8 percent, so things have been getting better.* And TD Economics did find that, although the unemployment rate for 15 to 19 year olds has slowly been trending upward over the past four decades, the rate for 20 to 24 year olds has been holding relatively steady.
+Well, youth unemployment in Canada peaked at a rate of 16 percent during the worst of the Great Recession.
+That's pretty high.
+But fast-forward to 2018 and the youth unemployment rate dropped down to 11 percent, so things have been getting better.
+And RBC Economics noted that the gap between the unemployment rate for 15- to 24-year-olds and the rate for 25- to 54-year-olds is smaller than it has been for a long time.2

 Post-Secondary Education Can Lead to a Brighter Future

 Post-secondary education isn't a bust.
-Long-term studies have shown that, overall, post-secondary graduates face better job opportunities and earning potential—as well as lower unemployment rates—than their high-school-educated counterparts.* And a large majority of post-secondary graduates are able to find work once they have completed their schooling.
-In 2009-10, 90 percent of college graduates, 92 percent of bachelor's and master's degree graduates, and 93 percent of doctoral degree graduates had found work.**
+Long-term studies have shown that, overall, post-secondary graduates face better job opportunities and earning potential—as well as lower unemployment rates—than their high-school-educated counterparts.1 And a large majority of post-secondary graduates are able to find work once they have completed their schooling.
+One study found that 90 percent of college graduates, 92 percent of bachelor's and master's degree graduates, and 93 percent of doctoral degree graduates had found work.3

 It could easily be argued that getting a post-secondary education is a good thing.
-And from their report, TD Economics concluded that the overall youth unemployment trends are not as severe as some outlets report.
-So, is the sky falling?
-No. Should you be concerned about post-secondary training and job opportunities for your generation?
-It's probably something that should be on your radar.
+And from their report, RBC Economics concluded that the overall youth employment picture is really not too bad.
+So, should you be concerned about post-secondary training and job opportunities for your generation?
+It's probably something that should still be on your radar.
 And this is where the current Liberal government comes into play.

 What Has Justin Promised You?

 In looking at the Liberal platform, the party has pledged to invest in young Canadians so that they can obtain the knowledge and skills needed to secure good jobs and establish a brighter outlook.
-Specifically, the Liberals have made commitments that include investing $1.3 billion in youth services and programs.*** That's good news for you.
+That's good news for you.

-So let's break down seven of these promises and commitments and look at what they could mean for young adults in Canada.
-(Note that all references to promises and commitments are sourced from the 2015 Liberal Party of Canada platform.)
-As of April 2017, some promises have been fulfilled, whereas others have been only partially fulfilled or haven't been kept at all.
+Let's break down four of these promises and commitments and look at what they could mean for young adults in Canada.
+(Note that all references to promises and commitments are sourced from the 2019 Liberal Party of Canada platform.4)

 1. Changing Student Loan and Grant Funding for Post-Secondary Education